 For forest walks and easy hikes, if you’re wearing regular shoes, just make sure that they offer some protection both from the elements and sharp rocks on the trail.
 They absolutely have to have decent grip since you’ll often encounter slick or rocky surfaces on a hike and it’s helpful if they’re made from a breathable material for sweaty feet.
 You also want to make sure they’re well broken in and don’t rub and you might want to consider boots with ankle support.

-If you don’t own hiking shoes or boots and don’t want to shell out before you know how you feel about hiking, we suggest wearing a good pair of sneakers and starting out with trails and weather conditions that aren’t too challenging.
+If you don’t own a pair of the best hiking shoes or boots and don’t want to shell out before you know how you feel about hiking, we suggest wearing a good pair of sneakers and starting out with trails and weather conditions that aren’t too challenging.
 Chances are, once you fall in love with hiking you won’t be able to resist getting some decent footwear anyway.

 All the latest inspiration, tips and guides to help you plan your next Advnture!